philiptn/mkv-auto/README.md

 ### Features
 - Removes any audio or subtitle tracks from video that does not match user preferences
+- Automatically downloads any missing subtitles languages using subliminal
 - Generates audio tracks in preferred codec (DTS, AAC, AC3 etc.) if not already present in the media (ffmpeg)
 - Converts any picture-based subtitles (BluRay/DVD) to SupRip (SRT) using SubtitleEdit and Tesseract OCR
 - Converts Advanced SubStation Alpha (ASS/SSA) and MP4 (tx3g) subtitles to SRT using Python libraries and ffmpeg